 Not your usual touristic walking street or the usual “Things to do in Tel Aviv”.
 The place became the city center of the foreign workers and African immigrants to Israel.

 You can find all kind of African food here, from the Ethiopian injera to Sudanese Kisra.
-The place is also an active place of prostitutes and junkies.
+The place is also an activity place of prostitutes and junkies.
 The place is not a touristic spot.
 It is raw and some people won’t appeal to that.
 I wouldn’t recommend walking around late at night or alone.
 Although I never heard of any violent there.

-If you are looking for a raw, not touristic, off the beaten path experience, South Tel Aviv is the place to go.
+If you are looking for a raw, not touristic, off the beaten path experience, south Tel Aviv is the place to go.